Howl for joy

 She spent many years as a shepherd on her family farm in the Lincolnshire Wolds.
-Now living on Dartmoor, where she draws much inspiration from the natural world.
-She’s still fond of sheep but, in best trickster fashion, her latest work is a poetry show walking in the path of wolves.
+Now living on Dartmoor, she still has a soft spot for sheep, but, in true trickster fashion, the new book and her spoken word show which accompanies it, runs with La Loba and a whole pack of wild wolves.

 Susan is an experienced spoken word artist, happiest when she takes her work from page to stage.
 Currently, she has two contrasting shows.
 They are:

-La Loba – Enchanting the Wolf, a wilderness narrative drawn from ancient myth.
+La Loba Speaks for Wolf, a wilderness narrative drawn from ancient myth.
 La Loba’s message is stark and powerful; like the wolves, nature has mysterious ways of resurrecting herself.
-This poem cycle is performed with visual elements, including shadow puppet wolves.
+This poem cycle is performed with added chant, drum and, sometimes, with shadow puppet wolves.

 The Weather House is both a show and a poetry pamphlet co-authored with Simon Williams.
 Based on meteorological observation, this effervescent tour-de-force features songs, villanelles, dashes of passion, whimsy… lederhosen and a 6 foot high Bavarian weather house!